Tepew/Zabbix5-Action-Check/README.md

 For use this Template you need import
-Template Zabbix Action Check.xml in you Zabbix and linked for your zabbix-web server
+Template Zabbix Action Check.xml in you Zabbix and linked for your zabbix-web server.
 Macros in template
 {$LOCATIN_ZABBIX} - where your Zabbix live
 {$SCHEME} - http/https